 6 grams of carbohydrates (3 grams from fiber; 14 percent DV of fiber)

-Protein 6 grams (approximately 12 percent of DV, depending on individual needs)
+Protein 6 grams (about 12 percent of DV, depending on individual needs)

 Combining with another food that complements the amino acid profile will help vegetarians possibly feel fuller for longer and avoid incomplete proteins perhaps being converted into carbohydrates.